Pharmacy technicians are senior members of the pharmacy team who manage and prepare the supply of medicines and give advice to patients and customers.

 Training and qualifications required

 You need to study for an accredited qualification such as a BTEC National Diploma in pharmaceutical science, NVQ/SVQ level 3 in pharmacy services or a National Certificate in pharmaceutical science.
 To apply for a course, you need to be working in a pharmacy.
 Employers, including the NHS, offer jobs for trainee pharmacy technicians (or dispensing assistants).
-Employers usually ask for at least 4 GCSEs (A-C), including English, maths and science or equivalent qualifications.
-It will help your application if you can show that you have an understanding of pharmacy and how it benefits patients.
+Employers usually ask for at least 4 GCSEs (9-4/A*-C), including English, maths and science or equivalent qualifications.
+A level 3 apprenticeship for pharmacy technicians is also available.
+It will help your application for a course or apprenticeship if you can show that you have an understanding of pharmacy and how it benefits patients.
 It is a good idea to spend some time with a registered pharmacist to see what the work is like.

 Expected working hours and salary range

 Pharmacy technicians working in the NHS will work standard hours of around 37.5 a week which may include shifts.
 Newly-qualified pharmacy technicians will usually start in the NHS at band 4 of the Agenda for Change pay scale.
 Terms and conditions can vary for pharmacy technicians outside of the NHS, including those working in high street and retail pharmacies.

 Desirable skills and values